Limmen/csle/python-envs/README.md

 # Python Environments

 This folder contains a set of Open-AI-gym Python Environments for interfacing with the emulated infrastructures and for generating correlated simulations.
-The Python environments expose MDP/POMDP interfaces to emulated infrastructures that can be used to optimize policies for autonomous controllers.
+The Python environments expose MDP/POMDP interfaces to emulated infrastructures that can be used to optimize control policies.

 - **Common** ([common](./common)):
     - Contains common functionality to all python environments